alsalafiyyah/alsalafiyyah.github.io/_posts/women/2020-08-8-ruling-on-artificial-nails-eyelashes-contact-lenses.md

 layout: post
 title: "Ruling on using artificial nails, eye lashes, and colored contact lenses"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 20840"
+source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 20840"
-category: [women]
+category: [fatwas,women]
-hijri: Dhul-Hijjah 14, 1441 AH
+hijri: Dhul-Hijjah 14, 1441
+locale: en
+lang: en
+date: 2020-08-08
 note: true
+excerpt: "It is impermissible to wear artificial nails, false eyelashes and colored contact lenses, because they are harmful to the body, and they also entail deception and changing the creation of Allah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh